Living in Trenton in July is like living inside a big pizza oven. Hot, airless, aromatic.

 "Yep," Mrs. Pease said, "that was it.
 Usually Maxine's real talkative, but she wasn't saying anything this time.
 She was in a hurry, and she wasn't saying anything."

-NOWICKI’S MOTHER lived on Howser Street.
-She’d posted the bond and had put up her house as collateral.
+Nowicki's mother lived on Howser Street.
+She'd posted the bond and had put her house up as collateral.
 At first glance this seemed like a safe investment for my cousin Vinnie.
 Truth was, getting a person kicked out of his or her house was a chore and did nothing to endear a bail bondsman to the community.

 I picked my way over rotting porch steps and knocked on the door.
 The woman who answered was faded glory in a bathrobe.
-It was getting to be mid-afternoon, but Mrs. Nowicki looked like she’d just rolled out of bed.
-She was a sixty-year-old woman wearing the ravages of booze and disenchantment with life.
-Her doughy face showed traces of makeup not removed before calling it a night.
+It was getting to be mid-afternoon, but Mrs. Nowicki looked like she'd just rolled out of bed.
+She was a sixty year old woman wearing the ravages of booze and disenchantment with life.
+Her doughy face showed traces of make-up not removed before calling it a night.
 Her voice had the rasp of two packs a day, and her breath was hundred proof.

 "Yeah," she said.